 Just because you have a new camera or simply don’t want a camera at all doesn’t mean that a friend might not want your old camera.
 Sometimes we overlook the simplest things when trying to decide what to do with an old camera, but don’t forget to call loved ones to see if they might want your camera or camera gear.

-There are lots of ways to recycle, upcycle, and reuse an old camera including displaying it, repurposing it into décor, giving it away to charity, or selling it to collectors.
-If you have a different idea of what to do with an old camera, we’d love to hear it!
+There are plenty of meaningful and creative options when it comes to what to do with your camera, whether it's a vintage film model, an old digital device, or a forgotten camcorder.
+You can recycle, upcycle, repurpose it into décor, donate it, or sell it to collectors.
+And if you have your own idea of what to do with an old camera, we’d love to hear it!

 Regardless of what you decide to do with your old camera, it was probably used to capture priceless memories.
 It’s a good idea to preserve those memories while you still can before they start to degrade.
-Capture can turn your precious photo memories into high-quality digital copies that are easy to share, enjoy, and cherish for years to come.
-Click here to learn more about our photo transfer services.
+Capture offers easy, high-quality photo digitization services for photos, slides, 8mm film, and VHS, so your memories can be enjoyed for generations to come.